-Term Definition -C- CA See certificate authority.
-CAFR Comprehensive Annual Financial Report.
-An all-encompassing set of audited financial statements prepared in accordance with GAAP. calendar day As opposed to business days, calendar days include all seven days of the week and holidays. calendar year The period of time beginning January 1 and ending December 31. calendar year end The last day of the calendar year; December 31.
+Term Definition -C- CA See certificate authority. calendar day As opposed to business days, calendar days include all seven days of the week and holidays. calendar year The period of time beginning January 1 and ending December 31. calendar year end The last day of the calendar year; December 31.
 CAM Cost Accounting Modification (CAM) Document - The CAM document is the vehicle by which multiple cost accounting-related tables are updated or modified by a single document by either adding new cost structure elements or modifying select fields of an existing record.
 The CAM document requires the use of an existing Major Program. cannibalization The act of using one object (such as a computer) as a source of spare parts for other objects.
 CAP See Corrective Action Plan. capacity When referring to awards, the role fulfilled by an entity with respect to an award. capital asset A long-lived tangible or intangible asset that meets its capitalization threshold is reported on the balance sheet, and the cost of which is to be recovered over several fiscal years.
 Examples of tangible capital assets include buildings, land and equipment; examples of intangible capital assets include software, patents and easements.
 Capital assets include depreciable and amortizable assets, inexhaustible capital assets, and infrastructure assets that qualify for the modified approach.
 In the past, tangible capital assets were often referred to as fixed assets.
 (The term "fixed asset" is used somewhat interchangeably with "capital asset" in SAAM.) capital assets For Federal grant-as well as other-purposes, "capital assets" means tangible or intangible assets used in operations having a useful life of more than one year which are capitalized in accordance with GAAP.
-Capital assets include:
+Capital assets include: Land, buildings (facilities), equipment, and intellectual property (including software) whether acquired by purchase, construction, manufacture, lease-purchase, exchange, or through capital leases; and capital budget capital expenditures

-- Land, buildings (facilities), equipment, and intellectual property (including software) whether acquired by purchase, construction, manufacture, lease-purchase, exchange, or through capital leases; and - Additions, improvements, modifications, replacements, rearrangements, reinstallations, renovations or alterations to capital assets that materially increase their value or useful life (not ordinary repairs and maintenance).
+Additions, improvements, modifications, replacements, rearrangements, reinstallations, renovations or alterations to capital assets that materially increase their value or useful life (not ordinary repairs and maintenance).